mikemcbride/react-sudoku/README.md

 react-sudoku
 ============

 A sudoku solver written in React.
-Head over to mmcbride1007.github.io/react-sudoku to play.
+Link in description.

 ## Strategy